School of Computing

 The School has a course and school representative system.
 The role of a course representative is to represent students on the course at the School level.
 Course representatives attend the Student:Staff forum, who gather regularly to raise concerns and highlight best practice in the School.

-Also if you’re not happy with something or have a question you can speak to the module leader.
+If you’re not happy with something or have a question, you can also speak to the module leader.

 Before induction week you’ll be given a personal tutor and you’ll meet them, as well as other students during induction week at our drop-in sessions.
 Your tutor can answer any academic-related questions throughout the semester.
 You’ll meet your tutor weekly to guide you through work that has been given in the tutorials.

 You’ll be allocated to a small group who are studying the same or a similar programme to you.
-You’ll have weekly group meetings with these students and they will become your colleagues.
+You’ll have weekly group meetings with these students and they’ll become your colleagues.
 You will also be allocated to lab classes and tutorial groups.
-We recommend you join CompSoc to meet more of your colleagues.
+We recommend you join the Computing Society (CompSoc) to meet more of your colleagues.

 You’ll be provided with the software you need for your study.
 Most of the software is free and open source.